ballab1/us-jenkins-build-report/README.md

 automatically.
 See 'Updating dependencies'.
 Choose one of the following methods to package for production:

-- run 'run bundle' to generate a jar in the deploy directory using gradle
+- 'run bundle' to generate a jar in the deploy directory using gradle
-- run 'run bundle mvn' to generate a jar in the deploy directory using maven
+- 'run bundle mvn' to generate a jar in the deploy directory using maven
-- See Dockerfile on how to build a production container

-### Versioning of jars|containers and repo tags
+### Versioning of jars and repo tags
-Jars and docker containers are automatically versioned based on a tag combined with a git revision resulting from 'git describe --tag --dirty'.
+Jars are automatically versioned based on a tag combined with a git revision resulting from 'git describe --tag --dirty'.
 Hence, your repo requires at least one tag.
 If your cloned repo does not contain a tag, create a tag at the first commit using 'git tag v0.0 sha-first-commit'.
 Be sure